michaeljones/typescript-explicit-any/README.md

 tedious process to complete in `vim`, hence this script.

 I imagine solutions already exist but it is hard to google.

+## Disclaimer

+I know that the code is terrible.
+That is part of the fun until it matures a bit.

+## Todo

+- Account for parenthesis required when adding a type to the argument of a single argument arrow function.